Frequently Asked Questions About Behavioral Activation For Depression

 Final Thoughts

-The psychologist happened to be a certified behavioral therapist so she could treat Jaimee.
+The psychologist happened to be a certified behavioral therapist, so she could treat Jaimee.
 The original plan was for the psychologist to visit her at the hospital every week for the first two months, but Jaimee said that she did not feel like the environment there would help her.
-In the end, it was agreed that she could go to the psychologist’s office in the university.
-It would be a short walk from the hospital, so it could not take a toll on her health.
+In the end, it was agreed that she could go to the psychologist’s office at the university.
+It would be a short walk from the hospital, so it could not take a time toll on her health.

 When I visited Jaimee a few months after that, I was surprised to see her smiling at me.
 She was so different from the teenager that I met in the beginning.
 Gone was the dark aura surrounding her.
 Although Jaimee was still not allowed to go home anytime soon, she worked hard to stop feeling depressed about it.
 She even picked up two new hobbies – knitting and chess – which made her feel productive.